2025–26 Tulane Green Wave men's basketball team

-The 2025–26 Tulane Green Wave men's basketball team represents Tulane University during the 2025–26 NCAA Division I men's basketball season.
-The Green Wave, led by seventh-year head coach Ron Hunter, play their home games at Devlin Fieldhouse in New Orleans, Louisiana as members of the American Conference.
+The 2025–26 Tulane Green Wave men's basketball team represented Tulane University during the 2025–26 NCAA Division I men's basketball season.
+The Green Wave, led by seventh-year head coach Ron Hunter, played their home games at Devlin Fieldhouse in New Orleans, Louisiana as members of the American Conference.

 Previous season

 The Green Wave finished the 2024–25 season 19–15, 12–6 in AAC play, to finish in fourth place.
 They defeated Florida Atlantic in the quarterfinals of the AAC tournament, before being eliminated by top-seeded Memphis in the semifinals.
 They then lost to USC in the first round of the College Basketball Crown.